 Is it always wise to disclose good news?
-We find that the weakest senders with good news have the most incentive to boast about it if the receiver has any private information.
+Using a new statistical dominance condition, we show that if the receiver has any private receiver information then the weakest senders with good news gain the most from boasting about it.
 Hence the act of disclosing good news can paradoxically make the sender look bad.
-Withholding good news is an equilibrium if standards for the news are sufficiently weak or prior expectations without the news are sufficiently favorable.
-Full disclosure is the unique equilibrium when standards are sufficiently difficult, when standards are sufficiently fine, or when prior expectations are sufficiently unfavorable.
-Since the sender has a legitimate fear of looking too anxious to reveal good news, mandating that the sender disclose the news can help the sender.
+Nondisclosure by some or all senders is an equilibrium if standards for the news are sufficiently easy or if prior expectations without the news are sufficiently favorable.
+Full disclosure is the unique equilibrium if standards are sufficiently difficult or sufficiently fine, or if prior expectations are sufficiently unfavorable.
+Since the sender has a legitimate fear of looking overly anxious to reveal good news, mandating that the sender disclose the news can help the sender.
 The model's predictions are consistent with when faculty avoid using titles such as "Dr" or "Professor" in voicemail greetings and course syllabi.

-Key words: disclosure, unraveling, countersignaling, Baysian persuasion, communication, verifiable message, private receiver information JEL codes: D82, C78
+Key words: disclosure, unraveling, countersignaling, persuasion, verifiable message, private receiver information JEL codes: D82, C78

-^{}For their helpful comments we thank Dan Aaronson, Wouter Dessein, Nick Feltovich, Eric French, Tim Groseclose, Nandini Gupta, Robin Hanson, William Harbaugh, Xinyu Hua, Dmitry Lubensky, Tilman Klumpp, Emre Ozdenoren, Joel Sobel, and Mike Waldman.
+^{}For their helpful comments we thank Dan Aaronson, Wouter Dessein, Nick Feltovich, Eric French, Nandini Gupta, Robin Hanson, William Harbaugh, Xinyu Hua, Dmitry Lubensky, Tilman Klumpp, Emre Ozdenoren, Joel Sobel, and Mike Waldman.
 We also thank conference and seminar participants at the BLISS Conference, the Public Choice Society Conference, the International Industrial Organization Conference, and the Midwest Theory Conference, and at American University, the Chicago Fed, Essex University, George Mason University, and Indiana University.
 The views expressed are those of the authors and do not necessarily reflect those of the Bureau of Labor Statistics.

-Don't be so humble, you're not that great.
+Don't be so humble - you're not that great.